AbhinavDevaguptapu/AI-LH-Sheet/taskframework.md

 ### Create Checklists
 * A checklist is a list of specific actions to be performed in a given task.
-* It is important because we can't always rely on our memory.
+* It is important because we can’t always rely on our memory.
-* Mark each item in the checklist as done once it's complete.
+* Mark each item in the checklist as done once it’s complete.

 ### Output with a substandard quality
 * Does not fully satisfy the objective